texturedesign/texturize/README.rst

 a) REMIX
 --------

-    Generate a variation of any shape from a single texture.
+    Generate variations of any shape from a single texture.

 Remix Command-Line
 ~~~~~~~~~~~~~~~~~~